 Cleveland Clinic Florida is a continuum of the long tradition of innovation in cardiac care and research at Miller Family Heart, Vascular & Thoracic Institute in Cleveland, Ohio.
-Distinguished faculty members of the Department of Cardiology are well-published and feature speakers at local and national cardiac meetings.
+Distinguished faculty members of the Department of Cardiology are well-published and featured speakers at local and national cardiac meetings.
 Joint research trials and educational efforts, including elective and mandatory rotations, are shared with Cleveland Clinic in Cleveland.

 As a primary and tertiary referral hospital in South Florida, Cleveland Clinic Florida has a diverse mix of patients including many patients of international origin.
 This provides for a busy and interesting clinical practice and opportunities for research and education.
 The Department of Cardiology is interested in applicants of all backgrounds for consideration for fellowship training.